ibm-cloud-docs/vmwaresolutions/archiref/nsx/networking_services.md

 ### Edge interfaces for the IBM workload NSX edge
 {: #nsx-networking_services-edge-interfaces-workload}

 As with the management ESG, the configuration of ESG interfaces defines what L2 networks the ESG has access to.
 Part of the design intent of the workload topology is to achieve a software-defined networking (SDN) overlay to isolate workloads from the underlying {{site.data.keyword.cloud_notm}} address space.
 This design is the basis for achieving BYOIP design.
-Therefore, the following interfaces are defined on deployment:
+Therefore, the following interfaces are defined on deployment.

 | Interface | Interface type | Connected to | Description |
 |:--------- |:-------------- |:------------ |:----------- |